 Acedemic School Year:

 Monday through Thursday: 8:00 a.m. - 6:30 p.m.

 (4:30 p.m. to 6:30 p.m. limited services available)

 Services offered by the RIT Student Health Center are available to all students.
-Full-time undergraduate students at RIT are charged a mandatory Student Health Fee each term.
-Part-time students, graduate students, and students on co-op may choose to pay the term fee or a fee for service at each visit.
+All students enrolled in 12 or more credit hours are charged a menadatory Health Fee each semester.
+Students enrolled in less than 12 credits and those on co-op are not billed automatically but may choose to pay the semester fee or a fee for service at each visit.

 The health fee covers unlimited office visits and many of the basic services students may need.

 The Student Health Center does not bill insurance companies directly for services provided.
 Students may obtain a receipt which can be submitted to their insurance company to request reimbursement.
 Students can print receipts from the wellness portal or to to the Student Health Center to have one printed.

 If your policy does not cover services provided in the Rochester area, we strongly urge you to consider purchasing the RIT sponsored plan, a Student Accident and Sickness Insurance program.

 Questions about the policy, coverage or claims may be directed to: